Marik String: Career

 String is an officer in the United States Navy Reserve.
-From 2006-2013, he served on the United States Senate Committee on Foreign Relations, where he acted as Deputy Chief Counsel and Senior Professional Staff Member for European and Eurasian Affairs covering issues related to Russia, NATO, and the European Union.
+From 2006–2013, he served on the United States Senate Committee on Foreign Relations, where he acted as Deputy Chief Counsel and Senior Professional Staff Member for European and Eurasian Affairs covering issues related to Russia, NATO, and the European Union.
 He then worked as an attorney at Wilmer Cutler Pickering Hale and Dorr, where he specialized in economic sanctions and national security law.
 He was also an affiliated scholar at the Atlantic Council of the United States and Aspen Institute Berlin (Germany).
 String later served in various leadership positions within the United States Department of State's Bureau of Political-Military Affairs, including as Acting Assistant Secretary of State for Political-Military Affairs.
 String also served as a senior advisor to the United States Deputy Secretary of State, John J. Sullivan.

 String was selected to serve as acting Legal Adviser of the Department of State in 2019, succeeding Jennifer Gillian Newstead.
-As Acting Legal Adviser from 2019-2021, he served as the chief legal officer for the U.S. Department of State and directed the Office of the Legal Adviser's 375 attorneys and staff.
-He played a central role in the bilateral claims settlement agreement between the United States and Sudan, under which Sudan agreed to pay $335 in compensation to resolve terrorism-related claims brought by the U.S. families of victims of the 1998 bombings of the U.S. embassies in Kenya and Tanzania and the 2000 attack on the U.S.S.
-Cole.
+As acting legal adviser from 2019–2021, he served as the chief legal officer for the U.S. Department of State and directed the Office of the Legal Adviser's 375 attorneys and staff.
+He played a central role in the bilateral claims settlement agreement between the United States and Sudan, under which Sudan agreed to pay $335 million in compensation to resolve terrorism-related claims brought by the U.S. families of victims of the 1998 bombings of the U.S. embassies in Kenya and Tanzania and the 2000 attack on the USS Cole.
 The claims agreement was part of a broader diplomatic initiative to restore Sudan's sovereign immunity under the Sudan Claims Resolution Act and establish diplomatic relations between Sudan and Israel under the U.S.-negotiated Abraham Accords, the normalization agreements between Israel and various Arab states.